18 Oct Lived By Love

 Imagine a single day in which you were often – not continuously, not perfectly – lived by love.
-When I try this myself, the events of the day don’t change much -but my experience of them, and their effects, improve dramatically.
+When I try this myself, the events of the day don’t change much – but my experience of them, and their effects, improve dramatically.
 Consider this as a practice for a day, a week – or the year altogether.

 More widely, imagine a world in which many people, enough people – known and unknown, the low and the mighty – were lived by love.
-As our world teeters on the edge of a sword – and could tip either into realistic prosperity, justice, and peace, or into growing resource wars, despotism, or fundamentalism – it seems to me that it’s not just possible for a critical mass of human hearts to be lived by love.
+As our world teeters on the edge of a sword – and could tip either into realistic prosperity, justice, and peace or into growing resource wars, despotism, or fundamentalism – it seems to me that it’s not just possible for a critical mass of human hearts to be lived by love.
 It’s necessary.

-The essence of this practice is a yielding into all that lives you.
+The essence of this practice is yielding to all that lives you.
 This is a paradigm shift from the typical top-down, subtly contracted, moving-out-from-a-unified-center-of-view-and-action way of operating . . . to a relaxed receptive abiding, feeling supported by the ocean of causes creating each momentary wave of awareness.
-Then on this basis, there is an encouraging of love in all its forms to flow through you.
+Then on this basis, there is an encouragement of love in all its forms to flow through you.
 The suggestions that follow are different ways to do this, and you can also find your own.

 Soften and open in the heart.
 Notice that you are alright right now: listen to your body telling your brain that you are basically OK.
 Feel the fullness that is already here, all the perceptions and thoughts and feelings pop-pop-popping in this moment of consciousness.
 Feel the buoying currents of nature and life, waves of gifts from over 3 billion years of evolution on our blue and green pebble.
 Look around and see objects, including your own hands and body, and consider the unfailing generosity of the material realm, blossoming for over 12 billion years from a seed of light.

-Again and again making this little but profound shift, this giving over to the carrying cradling of mind and matter, you can afford to let your own love flow freely.
-Bring this down to earth: if you lived from love in your first encounter with another person today, how would you be, what would you do, how would you speak?
+Again and again, making this little but profound shift, this giving over to the carrying cradling of mind and matter, you can afford to let your own love flow freely.
+Bring this down to earth: if you lived from love in your first encounter with another person today, how would you be, what would you do, and how would you speak?
 What would a week, a year, be like in which you lived by love?
 How about trying this?
 Who knows, if enough people share in this practice, the world could become a much better place.